 Did you know that blood in your pee could be a sign of bladder or kidney cancer?

-Our Be Clear on Cancer campaign encourages people to go to their doctor if they notice blood in their pee, even if they only see it once.
+The Be Clear on Cancer – Blood in pee campaign encourages people to tell their doctor if they notice blood in their pee, even if they only see it once.
 The chances are it’s nothing serious, but if it is cancer, finding it early makes it more treatable.

 Blood in your pee is a key symptom for both bladder and kidney cancer.
 Other bladder cancer symptoms include: